 John was numb, frozen in place until Peter caught up and ducked in without a thought.
 The face cloth, which had been on Jesus’ head, was folded up in a place by itself.

 “Impossible,” Peter mouthed.
 John dropped to his knees.
+Fear melted away.

-He believed, and he remembered the words of Jesus: “This is the work of God, that ye believe on him whom he hath sent” (John 6:29).
+He remembered the words of Jesus: “This is the work of God, that ye believe on him whom he hath sent” (John 6:29).
 “If you can believe, all things are possible to him that believes” (Mark 9:23).
 “For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life” (John 3:16).

 The Doubting Disciples